-- 4. The person who has responsibility for the course shall endeavour to consult with the Teaching Assistant before changing marks assigned by her/him. - 5.
-A Teaching Assistant shall conduct themselves in a responsible and ethical manner in the performance of their duties and in their relations with students and staff. - 6.
+4. The person who has responsibility for the course shall endeavour to consult with the Teaching Assistant before changing marks assigned by them.

+- 5. A Teaching Assistant shall conduct themselves in a responsible and ethical manner in the performance of their duties and in their relations with students and staff. - 6.
 A Teaching Assistant shall not discriminate against any student on any of the grounds named in Article 9, "No Discrimination and no Harassment". - 7.
-Within the course outline, structure, and format determined by the person responsible for the course, employees in the bargaining unit are entitled to encourage critical thought and freedom of discussion among their students.
+Within the course outline, structure, and format determined by the course instructor, employees in the bargaining unit are entitled to encourage critical thought and freedom of discussion among their students.
 This provision is subject to the limitations of Article 13.C.